NordicSemiconductor/pc-nrfconnect-npm/doc/docs/overview.md

 !!! info "Tip"
       Check the battery datasheet for the termination voltage and current limit values that you can set for your battery.

 Using the built-in battery models, you can get an estimated time-to-full and time-to-empty when charging or discharging a battery connected to the EK.
+The application also provides the State of Charge (SOC) percentage value.

 ## Regulators tab